vahid-ef/Simple_Proxy/README.md

 <p>You can use the "http://www.ptsv2.com" to creat a custom testbed.
 Currently just the HTTP GET function is implmeneted.
 Use the following command
      "./proxy URL"
 to execute the command.
-It will create a local DB like with the data received from the server.</p>
+It will create local DB like entries with the data received from the server.</p>